 2013 - Detailed design awarded.
 Public open days.
 Cycle route design completed.

 2014 - Tender for cycle route awarded and construction started.
 Main corridor design completed.

 The routes are designed to make cycling an attractive, easy, and safe transport and recreation option for communities around the Dominion Road corridor and will provide local connections to schools and parks.

-The new routes will cover about 12 kilometres on roads and through parks, passing 16 schools serving 12 thousand pupils.
-New safe cycle crossings will be constucted on Balmoral Road and Mt Albert Road.
+The new routes cover about 12 kilometres on roads and through parks, passing 16 schools serving 12 thousand pupils.
+New safe cycle crossings have been constucted on Balmoral Road and Mt Albert Road.

 - See a map of new cycle route (PDF 720KB).

 - View the eastern cycle route construction map (PDF 9.2MB).